Spherical CR uniformization of the magic 3-manifold

-Using Magma, it is easy to see $\pi_{1}(6_1^3)$ and $\pi_{1}(M)$ above are isomorphic.
 So, by the prime decompositions of 3-manifolds \cite{Hempel}, $M$ is the connected sum of $6_1^3$ with $L$, where $L$ is a closed 3-manifold with trivial fundamental group.
 By the solution of the Poincar\'e Conjecture, then $L$ is the 3-sphere, so $M$ is homeomorphic to $6_1^3$.
 This finishes the proof of Theorem \ref{thm:3pp}.